-Born in beloved Seoul, Korea, Bethel has pilgrimaged across Asia, Europe, the Middle East and North America, but has always been a West Coast girl at heart.
-She lives in Vancouver with her soul-mate David and their sweet rescue dog Chance.
+Born in beloved Seoul, Korea, Bethel has pilgrimaged across Asia, Europe, the Middle East and North America, but has always had a heart-connection with the West Coast.
+She lives in Vancouver with her mate David, their son Moses and his furry sibling Chance.

 Bethel Lee earned her Bachelor of Arts in Industrial-Organizational Psychology from Pepperdine University in Malibu, California and her Master of Divinity from Duke Divinity School in Durham, North Carolina.
 She is an ordained minister within the United Church of Canada.